HeavyMedl/lists/README.md

 <a name='filter'/>
 ### filter : [x]|str -> f -> [x]
 ------
-**Description**: An Array of Variables returned by applying a predicate Function to an Array of Variables.
+**Description**: An Array of Variables returned by applying a predicate Function to an Array of Variables or a String.

-**Signature Definition**: Give arg 1 an Array of Variables.
+**Signature Definition**: Give arg 1 an Array of Variables or a String.
 Give arg 2 a Function.
 Get an Array of Variables.

 **Example Usage**: